mecid/mecid.github.io/_posts/2022-06-28-the-power-of-task-view-modifier-in-swiftui.md

 }
 ```

+> To learn more about building search functionality in SwiftUI, take a look at my ["Mastering search in SwiftUI"](/2021/06/23/mastering-search-in-swiftui/) post.

 In the example above, whenever the user types the query in the search bar SwiftUI creates a task.
 SwiftUI makes a task for every change in the search query in this case.
 Usually, we want to debounce requests to our servers and make them after a slight pause.
 We can quickly achieve this effect by leveraging the power of the cooperative cancellation and data observing capabilities of the *task* view modifier.

 ```swift